Academic librarians play a vital role in supporting learning, teaching and research within universities and further education colleges

 Career prospects

-Career progression is possible but it's important to update your skills regularly and be willing to take on new tasks and develop more specialised roles and knowledge.
-Competition at all levels is keen, so perseverance and dedication are essential.
+Career progression is achievable, but competition at all levels is keen, so perseverance and dedication are essential.
+It's important to update your skills regularly and be willing to take on new tasks to develop your knowledge.
 You may need to move between jobs in order to experience more than one type of work or setting, and promotion may involve a change of employer or location.

 There may be opportunities to undertake secondments with different institutions, take on special projects or move to another job on the same grade in order to increase your skills and experience.
 This shows initiative, particularly in preparation for more senior posts.
 Some universities have merged their library services with IT departments or learning support, which may offer further opportunities for progression at the highest levels.

-You may specialise early on in your career, usually becoming a subject librarian.
-Other options include specialising in particular functions, such as IT development, partnerships management or electronic resource management.
+You may specialise early on in your career, by becoming a subject librarian, for example.
+Other options include specialising in particular functions, such as digital learning, systems management, partnerships management or electronic resource management.

-Experienced librarians may be able to progress to more senior posts, such as senior librarian.
-Jobs at the highest level include assistant/deputy director and director of library services.
+Experienced librarians may be able to progress to more senior posts, such as senior librarian or library manager.
+Jobs at the highest level include deputy director and director or head of library services.
 In these roles, you'll have responsibility for strategy, operations and finance.

 It's also possible to move into other areas of work in an information management or related role.
 Relevant settings include local or central government, law courts, healthcare, professional practices, public libraries, schools, voluntary or commercial organisations.